Get acquainted with nodes and building conversation workflows in your NLX workspace

 User input

-User input is considered a listening and capture node for collecting a user's utterance to match to an intent's training phrase or collecting a keyword(s) that alters or routes the conversation using Split nodelogic.
+User input is considered a listening and capture node for collecting a user's utterance to match to an intent's training data or collecting a keyword(s) that alters or routes the conversation using Split nodelogic.

 Asking a user what they need help with and routing them to an intent that matches a training phrase